NHSDigital/personal-demographics-service-api/README.md

 $ sudo apt install python3-openssl
 ```

-Install [pyenv](https://github.com/pyenv/pyenv) using the code below and then follow their [guide](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv) to integrating it with your terminal
+Install [pyenv](https://github.com/pyenv/pyenv) using the code below and then follow their [guide](https://github.com/pyenv/pyenv#set-up-your-shell-environment-for-pyenv) to integrate it with your terminal
 ```
 $ curl https://pyenv.run | bash
 $ exec $SHELL